UPPMAX/UPPMAX-documentation/docs/software/jupyter_local.md

 # Jupyter in local browser

-To increase the speed of graphics it is possible to run Jupyter on a compute node, but using the graphics on ypou local computer.
+To increase the speed of graphics it is possible to run Jupyter on a compute node, but using the graphics on your local computer.
 That will speed up the interactio with plotting figures and GUI management.

 This possible for the Rackham and Snow clusters.